seapagan/fastapi-template/SECURITY.md

 open an Issue.

-If the latest full release does not help, try the latest alpha or beta version on the `develop` branch to see if that fixes the issue.
+If the latest full release does not help, try the latest alpha or beta version (if available) to see if that fixes the issue.
 If not, please open an Issue.

 ## Reporting a Vulnerability